![]() |

 Contributors: Yasemin Altun, Francis Bach, Samy Bengio, Dan Chazan, Koby Crammer, Mark Gales, Yves Grandvalet, David Grangier, Michael I. Jordan, Joseph Keshet, Johnny Mariéthoz, Lawrence Saul, Brian Roark, Fei Sha, Shai Shalev-Shwartz, Yoram Singer, and Nathan Srebo.

+| 5-1-2 | Some aspects of Speech and the Brain.
 Some aspects of Speech and the Brain.

 Susanne Fuchs, Hélène Loevenbruck, Daniel Pape, Pascal Perrier